-The clip comes from the mammoth recording session for the song which would see Wilson labelled a genius.
+The clip comes from the mammoth recording session for the song which would see Brian Wilson labelled a genius.
 A track that typifies The Beach Boys catalogue would also go on to cement Wilson as a zeitgeist songwriter.

-A number one hit is all well and good but you only really know you have a timeless classic when it’s allowed to age—gracefully or otherwise.
-It’s fair to say that The Beach Boys’ ‘Good Vibrations’ is certainly in that category.
+A number one hit is all well and good but you only really know if you have a timeless classic when it’s allowed to age—gracefully or otherwise.
+It’s fair to say that The Beach Boys’ hit number ‘Good Vibrations’ is certainly in that category.
 Not only is it a cheery pop song but also a subversive piece of artistic prowess.

 Backed by his band The Wrecking Crew, Wilson was at the peak of his creative powers.
 “By that time, Brian was showing a lot of genius writing,” says Carol Kaye, a Wrecking Crew bassist.
 “He was growing all the time and we didn’t know where it would end.
 I didn’t know about the drugs until later on, but he did start doing things in a piecemeal fashion.
 It was like he was scoring a movie.
 But 12 dates on ‘Good Vibrations’ – at three hours a date – is a long, long time to spend on one song.
 It was very unusual.”

-Now, thanks to this rare studio footage we can see the master at work as Wilson and the rest of The Beach Boys power through their iconic tune ‘Good Vibrations’.
+Now, thanks to this rare studio footage, we can see the master at work as Wilson and the rest of The Beach Boys power through their iconic tune ‘Good Vibrations’.